movie review of Godzilla Vs Destroyah (1985)

 At the same time, the current Godzilla is suffering from what can best be described as atomic heartburn.
 His organic nuclear reactor is going wild, driving his temperature ever-higher.
 This will eventually cause a nuclear meltdown, a “china syndrome” that will be catastrophic for all life on planet Earth.

-Another plot thread is the maturing of “Baby Godzilla” — also known as Minilla, who has finally grown into an adult Godzillasaurus and is ready to take his place in the world — which is a good thing, given that the Destroyah is the most deadly opponent that Godzilla has ever faced.
+Another plot thread is the maturing of “Baby Godzilla”.
+Also known as Minilla, who has finally grown into an adult Godzillasaurus.
+He is ready to take his place in the world.
+Which is a good thing, given that the Destroyah is the most deadly opponent that Godzilla has ever faced.

 I’ll not give away the ending of the movie, but I will give full credit to the producers of the movie, for making a very daring decision.
 I truly enjoyed Godzilla vs. Destroyah, not just in a “reliving my childhood by watching a cheesy monster movie” way, but as an enjoyable movie in its own right, and I recommend it.